You graduated! What next?

 Well-known companies employing graduates from this programme include: Ford, ASML, Nedap, ORTEC, ANWB, KPMG, NLR (Netherlands Aerospace Centre) and various ministries.
 In the Twente region, we have alumni working at Demcon, Apollo Vredestein and Thales, among others.

 You can also start your own business with a solution that you have developed.
-The UT is recognized as ‘the most entrepreneurial university’ in the Netherlands.
+The UT is recognised as ‘the most entrepreneurial university’ in the Netherlands.
 We are strong in the application of expertise to meaningfully influence society.
 Together with our students we like to work with the innovation specialists from Novel-T, who like to tap in to promising innovative business cases.

 One example of a spinoff that resulted from this programme is SciSports, a company that applies big data to the transfer market within professional football.